 Matapeake Dog Beach

-Matapeake Dog Beach itself is located at the end of a beautiful winding trail through the woods.
+Matapeake Dog Beach, also known as Matapeake Park Dog Beach, is located at the end of a beautiful winding trail through the woods.

 Parking for the dog beach is at the Matapeake Clubhouse and Public Beach parking lot.